tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Dashboards typically were created using visualization technology specific stacks, like those associated with Cognos, Tableau, and Qlik.

-* Panel, a PyViz dashboard package, has altered the data visualization arena by providing a programmatic way to easily create dashboards.
+* **Panel**, a PyViz dashboard package, has altered the data visualization arena by providing a programmatic way to easily create dashboards.
 Now Python developers can create their own dashboards without having to learn a new technology stack specific for visualization (i.e. Cognos and Tableau).
 Panel also allows Python developers to be competitive in the visualization job market, which has been primarily reserved for visualization developers.

   * Imagine combining **Panel** with other FinTech technologies, such as **Plaid**.
 A Python developer could use **Plaid** to get financial data, and then the developer could aggregate and summarize the data with a **Panel** dashboard.
-This unqiue marriage of **Panel** and **Plaid** is only possible because **Panel** supports Python.
+This unique marriage of **Panel** and **Plaid** is only possible because **Panel** supports Python.

 * Panel's integration with PyViz has made it a highly valuable skill in analytics, as well as a staple in the Python data visualization ecosystem.
 Dashboards are currently being used to drive business decisions, track and monitor KPIs, and improve operational processes.